icebaker/ruby-nano-bots/README.md

 🤖> |
 ```

+You can exit the REPL by typing `exit`.

 All of the commands above are stateless.
 If you want to preserve the history of your interactions, replace the `-` with a state key: